mansisampat8/mansisampat8.github.io/_posts/2025-09-23-top-7-reasons-investors-reject-startup-pitch-decks.md

 A polished pitch deck not only improves your **chances of getting funding** but also builds **long-term investor trust**.

 🚀 *Ready to refine your pitch deck?
-At Consumer Kanvas, we help startups craft funding-ready narratives that investors remember.*
+At Consumer Kanvas, we make your pitch deck impossible to ignore; we add the consumer insights investors actually care about, so your story lands and funding follows.*

 ---